Kerry visits Western-leaning Moldova to show support

-CHISINAU John Kerry, the first U.S. secretary of state to visit Moldova in more than two decades, pledged on Wednesday to support the former Soviet republic's pro-Western moves in the face of Russian pressure.
+CHISINAU John Kerry became the first U.S. secretary of state to visit Moldova in more than two decades on Wednesday, part of a show of support for pro-Western moves by the former Soviet republic in the face of Russian pressure.

-Kerry opted to make his brief stop after Moldova and another former Soviet republic, Georgia, initialed agreements on closer ties with the European Union last week.
+Kerry opted to make his brief stop in Moldova after it and another former Soviet republic, Georgia, initialled agreements on closer ties with the European Union last week.

-In doing so, Kerry skipped a ministerial conference in Ukraine, which has rejected an accord with Brussels in favor of cultivating closer ties with Russia.
+In doing so, Kerry decided to skip a ministerial conference in Ukraine, which has rejected an accord with Brussels in favour of cultivating closer ties with Russia instead.

-"I am here to affirm to you that the United States will stand with you," Kerry said at a meeting with President Nicolae Timofti.

-A senior State Department official briefing reporters travelling with Kerry said the purpose of the four-hour stop in Chisinau - the first by a U.S. secretary of state since a visit by James Baker in 1992 - was to offer support and encouragement in the face of Russian threats.
+A senior State Department official briefing reporters travelling with Kerry said the purpose of the four-hour stop in Chisinau - the first by a U.S. secretary of state since a visit by James Baker in 1992 - would be to offer support and encouragement in the face of Russian threats.

-Kerry repeated the message at a reception at a labyrinthine winery once celebrated throughout the Soviet Union, where he toasted Prime Minister Iurie Leanca.

-"The United States believes deeply that European integration is the best road for both security and prosperity in Moldova," Kerry said at the Cricova winery on the outskirts of Chisinau.

 Russia has responded to Moldova's moves towards Brussels by cutting off imports of Moldovan wine.
 Wine sales to Russia have been an important source of revenue for the country of about 3.5 million people, which is the poorest in Europe.

-U.S. officials said Washington was working with the EU to help the Moldovan wine industry find new markets.
+U.S. officials said Washington was working with the EU to help the Moldovan wine industry find new markets and, to emphasise this, Kerry planned to sample wines at the historic Cricova winery on the outskirts of the capital Chisinau.

-At Cricova, Kerry unveiled a new marketing logo for Moldovan wine and said the United States would sponsor Moldovan wine growers to allow them to visit America to explore new markets.

-Moldovans describe Cricova as the largest wine cellars in the world, with 120 km (75 miles) of tunnel-like storage galleries.

 The EU has already reduced or dropped all its tariffs on Moldovan wine in response to the Russian move.